MicroFocus/lrc-jk-plugin/README.md

 | Minor Regression                 | The percentage increase in percentile transaction response time considered to be a minor regression in performance.                                                                                                                                                                                                 |
 | Major Regression                 | The percentage increase in percentile transaction response time considered to be a major regression in performance.                                                                                                                                                                                                 |

+You can view the trending report by clicking the "**LoadRunner Cloud Trending**" menu.
+It shows the trends for the last 5-10 runs of the load test configured in the job.

+![Trending menu](/images/trending_menu.png "LoadRunner Cloud Trending menu")
 > **Notes:** If you start multiple LoadRunner Cloud test runs in one Jenkins build, only the last test run will be processed by Generate LoadRunner Cloud trending report.

-A menu named as "**LoadRunner Cloud Trending**" will be displayed.
-You can view the trending report by clicking the menu.

-![Trending menu](/images/trending_menu.png "LoadRunner Cloud Trending menu")

 ## Releases
 See [GitHub Releases](https://github.com/MicroFocus/lrc-jk-plugin/releases)

 ## Notes
 - The plugin requires Jenkins version **2.289.3** or above.
+- Keep your password or secret safe.
 - It's recommended to use the latest Jenkins [**LTS**](https://get.jenkins.io/war-stable/) release.
 - It's recommended to update the plugin to the latest version.
   > **Tip**: **Manage Jenkins** &rarr; **Manage Plugins**, on the **Updates** tab, click **Check now** to check for the most recent plugin updates.
-- Keep your password or secret safe.